-Figure 76: Effect on Total Drag Prediction Due to Not Modeling the Aft Body Separation Wake

-XII.
-Conclusions → "UFD"
+Conclusions (UFD)

-- The results of this study show that it is important to account for the effect of the flow separating from the aft end of the body and attaching to the sting for sting mount wind tunnel models at subsonic through low supersonic flow conditions.
-The aftbody base wake flow has an important effect on the aft body recovery pressures and consequently on net pressure drag and total drag predictions. - Flow predictions that do not account for this effect may significantly under predict total body drag by 5% to 25% depending on the Mach number and body geometry. - The net pressure drag on the study configurations show that the net pressure drag is the result of two very large force components of local thrust and local drag.
-Consequently the net pressure drag is very sensitive to small local changes in the surface pressure distributions. - Inviscid pressure distributions and pressure drag predictions, obtained with the base wake model, agreed well with the experimental data whenever the flow over a body was either fully subsonic or fully supersonic. - The primary effects of the boundary layer depending upon the geometry and Mach number included softening and slight forward movement of body shocks (Xmax/L = 30% and Xmax/L = 40% bodies) or softening the aft body recovery gradients (Xmax/L = 60% and Xmax/L = 70% bodies). - Accounting for the boundary layer and for the wind tunnel wall effects at near sonic Mach numbers typically improved the test vs theory comparisons of the surface pressure distributions.
-However the effects on drag were generally small compared to the influence of the aft body flow on the total drag. - The Xmax/L = 30% and the Xmax/L = 40% bodies displayed the most significant wind tunnel interference effects at the lower supersonic Mach numbers.
+The results of this study show that it is important to account for the effect of the flow separating from the aft end of the body and attaching to the sting for sting-mount wind-tunnel models at subsonic through low supersonic flow conditions.
+The aftbody base wake flow has an important effect on the aftbody recovery pressures and, consequently, on net pressure drag and total drag predictions.
+Flow predictions that do not account for this effect may significantly underpredict total body drag by 5-25% depending on the Mach number and body geometry.

+Fig. 76 Effect of body shape on sectional pressure drag.

+Fig. 77 Effect on total drag prediction because of not modeling the aftbody separation wake.

+The net pressure drag on the study configurations show that the net pressure drag is the result of two very large force components of local thrust and local drag.
+Consequently, the net pressure drag is very sensitive to small local changes in the surface pressure distributions.

+Inviscid pressure distributions and pressure drag predictions, obtained with the base wake model, agreed well with the experimental data whenever the flow over a body was either fully subsonic or fully supersonic.

+The primary effects of the boundary layer, depending upon the geometry and Mach number, included softening and slight forward movement of body shocks ( $X \max /L = 30\%$ and $X \max /L = 40\%$ bodies) or softening the aftbody recovery gradients ( $X \max /L = 60\%$ and $X \max /L = 70\%$ bodies).

+Accounting for the boundary layer and for the wind-tunnel wall effects at near-sonic Mach numbers typically improved the test vs theory comparisons of the surface pressure distributions.
+However the effects on drag were generally small compared with the influence of the aftbody flow on the total drag.

+The $X \max / L = 30$ and 40% bodies displayed the most significant wind-tunnel interference effects at the lower supersonic Mach numbers.
 These geometries with greater forebody slopes and forward locations of the maximum area have detached nose shocks followed by large regions of embedded subsonic flow.
-This creates more significant forward disturbances with greater opportunity to reflect off the wind tunnel walls and influence the flow features in the vicinity of the aft body. - The Xmax/L = 60% and the Xmax/L = 70% with the far aft location of the maximum area stations demonstrated very little wind tunnel interference effects for any of the subsonic through supersonic test Mach numbers.
-These bodies had essentially attached nose shocks for the lower supersonic Mach numbers. - The theoretical predictions of the wind tunnel wall interference effects were obtained with an approximate representation of the wind tunnel as an equivalent porous wall circular test section.
-The predicted wall interference effects were therefore not in exact agreement with the test data. - However if the theory predicted the existence of wall interference effects, then the test data did indeed indicate that the wind tunnel did not produce a free air environment. - In addition, the theory did identify the general effects of the wind tunnel interference on the body pressures distributions and on the local near field flow conditions. - The study results discussed in this report demonstrated the value of using existing and even rather historic experimental data.
-The experimental data used in the current studies were obtained from NACA wind tunnel tests conducted in approximately 1958.
+This creates more significant forward disturbances with greater opportunity to reflect off the wind-tunnel walls and influence the flow features in the vicinity of the aft body.

+The X max /L = 60 and 70% bodies with the far aft location of the maximum area stations demonstrated very little wind-tunnel interference effects for any of the subsonic through supersonic test Mach numbers.
+These bodies had essentially attached nose shocks for the lower supersonic Mach numbers.

+The theoretical predictions of the wind-tunnel wall interference effects were obtained with an approximate representation of the wind tunnel as an equivalent porous wall circular test section.
+The predicted wall interference effects were therefore not in exact agreement with the test data.
+However if the theory predicted the existence of wall interference effects, then the test data did indeed indicate that the wind tunnel did not produce a free-air environment.
+In addition, the theory did identify the general effects of the windtunnel interference on the body pressures distributions and on the local near-field flow conditions.

+The study results discussed in this paper demonstrated the value of using existing and even rather historic experimental data.
+The experimental data used in the current studies were obtained from NACA wind-tunnel tests conducted in approximately 1958.